Itelina/Itelina.github.io/_posts/2015-7-20-BoxOfficePrediction.md

 The features I considered included:

-	1. Brand (Disney, DreamWorks, Marvel Comics, etc) Some brands are better than others.
+	1. Brand (Disney, DreamWorks, Marvel Comics, etc)

-	2. Distribution Company (Fox, Buena Vista, etc) Bigger distribution companies will tend to get bigger/better movies and are able to get more of them into theaters.
+	2. Distribution Company (Fox, Buena Vista, etc)

 	3. Series or Franchise (LOTR, X-Men, Hunger Games, etc.)
-	Movies belonging to part of a Series/Franchise tend of do better at box office.

 	4. Genre (Action, Drama, Comedy, etc)
-	Some genres are more popular compared to others - for example action/adventure always tend to do better, while romantic comedies or dramas can more often be flops.

-	5. "Star" Actor/Actress (total Oscar-Nominated casts members) Having stars help.
+	5. "Star" Actor/Actress (total Oscar-Nominated casts members)

 	6. "Star" Director (Oscar-Nominated director)
-	Having awesome directors help.

 	7. Maximum Screens
-	Highly anticipated or higher budget movies will tend to negotiate greater screen releases with theaters, which would naturally lead to greater box office success.
-This is one of the most highly correlated factors to movie box office success.

 	8. Release Date
-	More movies are released in summers or holiday seasons.

 I experimented and settled on these feature transformations which improved my model performance: